 If you have bird feeders, consider putting them 20 feet away from your exterior.

-Rodent Control In Tyler
+Rodent Control In Texas

 When you take these steps, the results can be amazing.
 But if you don't have the time or energy to deal with natural mouse management, reach out to us.
 Our technicians are trained and experienced with mouse control.
-We can help you get control of mouse problems in Tyler Texas through the use of traps and other tried-and-true methods.
+We can help you get control of mouse problems in Texas through the use of traps and other tried-and-true methods.
 We're always available to help.